Skip to content

 Why are email greetings important?

-Your email greeting sets the tone of the email and can be the deciding factor on whether it gets opened or is left unread.
-It is considered poor etiquette to start an email without a greeting.
-This first line greeting acts as the first impression between you and the other person.
-I mean, you wouldn’t walk up to someone in real life without acknowledge them first, right?
+Your email greeting sets the tone of the email and can be the deciding factor on whether it gets read.
+It’s considered poor etiquette to start an email without a greeting, which acts as the first impression between you and the other person.
+You wouldn’t walk up to someone in real life without acknowledge them first, right?
 Same goes for email communication!

 Know your audience